10 hours of risk reduction education on alcohol and other drug use.

 Counseling and self-exclusion services to address the needs of people who may be compulsive or problem gamblers.

-A gender-specific treatment program for women with serious substance abuse issues.
-The program includes a comprehensive day or evening treatment program as well as comprehensive support services such as childcare, transportation, meals, self-sufficiency and job skills training, referrals for health care and domestic abuse counseling, and parent education.
-This program is designed specifically for women ages 18 and older, with or without children, who have many issues surrounding their substance use.
+A gender-specific treatment program for men and women with serious substance abuse issues.
+The program includes a day or evening treatment program as well as comprehensive support services such as childcare, transportation, meals, self-sufficiency and job skills training, referrals for health care and domestic abuse counseling, and parent education.
+This program is designed specifically for men and women ages 18 and older, with or without children, who have many issues surrounding their substance use.

 A community-based residence for men and women recovering from chemical dependency.